ucsd-progsys/liquidhaskell/README.md

                  | Bin Size k a (Map k a) (Map k a)

 You can also write invariants for data type definitions together with the types.
-For example see (tests/pos/record0.hs)
+For example, see [tests/pos/record0.hs](tests/pos/record0.hs)

     {-@ data LL a = BXYZ { size  :: {v: Int | v > 0 }
                          , elems :: {v: [a] | (len v) = size }